duhengforever/specification/specification-schema.md

    the compatibility problem arises, which always means much additional work.
 Although JMS was a good solution during the past decade, it is limited in java environment, lacks specified guidelines for load balance/fault-tolerance, administration, security, and streaming feature, which make it not good at satisfying modern cloud-oriented messaging and streaming applications.

 #### 0.2.1 Non-Goals
    The following will not be part of the specification:
-   Language-specific runtime APIs
+   Language-specific runtime APIs.
-   Benchmark Interface for evaluating performance
+   Benchmark Interface for evaluating performance.
-   Connector Interface for data stream exchange with other systems
+   Connector Interface for data stream exchange with other systems.

 ### 0.3 OpenMessaging Terminologies
 #### 0.3.1 Topic